draios/onprem-install-docs/6.X/6.4.1/01-command_line_arguments.md

 `--skip-serviceaccount`

-- The user must provide SAs with the exact same name expected:
+- The user must provide the Service Account (SA) with the expected name:

 ```
 sysdig-serviceaccount.yaml:  name: sysdig